opringle/named_entity_recognition/README.md

 [Implenting state of the art NN architecture from this paper](https://www.aclweb.org/anthology/Q16-1026) for the task of named entity recognition in MXNet.

+## Notes

+- without bucketing we significantly increase the imbalance in the dataset, since we tag as "not entity"

 ## To do

 1. get metrics working with a custom loss layer: extract intermediate symbol and build module with it for prediction with bucketing

-    - get working with bucketing
-    - try to use mxnet metric_update instead of hack
+    - need to use custom metric where i can set output to use for predictions :)

 2. modify custom loss layer

-    - print correct loss while training: make a custom loss metric to use with pred module
+    - print correct loss while training: make a custom loss metric to use with pred module and ensure loss rises when model only predicts entity
-    -  loss does not increase when model suddenly decides to predict all not entity
     - if not sufficient look into sentence level log-liklihood
     - could split data into not entity preds and entity preds, compute loss on each and scale differently